Date: Thursday, January 21, 2021

-Framed around four white champions of African Americans in Minnesota, The Children of Lincoln reveals a little know but critical chapter in the state's history as it intersects with the broader account of race in America.
+Framed around four white champions of African Americans in Minnesota, The Children of Lincoln reveals a little known but critical chapter in the state's history as it intersects with the broader account of race in America.
 It reveals a pattern of racial paternalism, describing how even "enlightened" white Northerners would come to embrace policies that reinforced a notion of black inferiority.

 For a full summary, please visit the University of Minnesota Press website by clicking here.

 Registration for this virtual event is required.
 After registering you will receive a confirmation email.
 A separate email closer to the date will be sent containing the link and passcode for joining the event.

 We are offering this program free of charge, but encourage you to make a donation to the Dakota County Historical Society to offset the loss of revenue we are experiencing through cancelled in-person events.
 These donations will allow us to continue operating a high level and continue to provide presentations like this in the future.